Understanding Geriatric Mental Health: Overview and FAQ

 • Non-pharmacological behavior management

-The Centers for Medicare and Medicaid Services (CMS) offers mental health services for older adults in qualifying Medicaid facilities.
+The Centers for Medicare and Medicaid Services (CMS) also offers mental health services for older adults in certain Medicaid facilities.
 To qualify, a nursing home or long-term care facility must be considered an “Institution for Mental Diseases” (IMD).
 Check to see if your state offers a service called “IMD over 65” for Medicaid patients.

 Stay in the know